qiding/questions-and-file/README.md

 Target Corporation (NYSE TGT) is an upscale discount retailer that provides high-quality, on-trend merchandise at attractive prices in clean, spacious and guest-friendly stores.

 1. https://corporate.target.com/press/corporate

+On this website, top right corner, you can find the 2017 annual report.